Esri Tapestry Segmentation

 Vintage

-Esri Tapestry Segmentation data is available for:
+Esri Tapestry Segmentation data is available for the following years:

 • 2023 (in 2020 Census geography).